 “Chop” also plays bass with bluegrass group Tugalo Holler.
 They have been playing around the region since 2001.
 They have shared the stage with country star John Anderson, The Dillards (aka The Darlings from “The Andy Griffith Show”). www.tugaloholler.com

-A graduate of Wheaton College with a degree in communications (broadcasting), MJ originally came to the Georgia area to work at CNN in Atlanta, where she spent nine years.
-She has also worked for WGCL-TV and radio station WAFS-AM in Atlanta.
+A graduate of Wheaton College in Wheaton, IL with a degree in Broadcast Communications, MJ originally came to Atlanta in 1985 to work at CNN, where she spent over nine years as a writer and producer in Headline News, Business News, and CNN International.
+She has also worked for WGCL-TV, CBS Atlanta, as a senior writer/associate producer, and at a former Moody Broadcasting radio station in Atlanta, WAFS-AM, as their news director.

-MJ has received awards from the Georgia Association of Broadcasting (GABBY Award) and from the Associated Press for documentaries.
-She is also on the board of several rescue shelters and humane societies.
-MJ is responsible for all newscasts on 92.1 WLHR, as well as reporting Franklin County, regional and state news.
+MJ has received awards from the Georgia Association of Broadcasting (GABBY Award) and from the Associated Press for documentaries she wrote and produced.
+She has been on the board of several rescue shelters and humane societies.
+MJ is responsible for all newscasts on 92.1 WLHR, reporting local news for Franklin and Hart counties, as well as regional and state news.
+Email her at: firstname.lastname@example.org.